teewhymagg/hackathon/runbook.md

    - Admin API (FastAPI docs): `http://localhost:18057/docs`
    - Transcription Collector health: `http://localhost:18123/health`
    - Postgres: `localhost:15438`
+   - `whisperlive` now defaults to the OpenAI backend—double-check `OPENAI_API_KEY` is set before calling `make up`, otherwise requests will fail with 401s from the transcription bridge.

 3. **Ensure WhisperLive is running**.
 If you left the `profiles: ["cpu"]` line in `docker-compose.yml`, launch it with the profile: